hamidthri/rl-playground/README.md

    - SAC is designed for continuous control tasks

 3. **Model Persistence**: All trained models and results are automatically saved with timestamps and performance metrics.

-## Contributing

-Feel free to extend this playground with:
-- Additional RL algorithms (DQN, A3C, etc.)
-- More environments
-- Advanced imitation learning methods
-- Hyperparameter optimization tools
-- code structure improvements by making it more modular